Sign Up

 Incontinence Management

-Incontinence is not a normal part of aging or most illnesses.
+Incontinence is not a regular part of aging.
 If incontinence starts, notify your supervisor.
-The incontinence may be due to something that can be treated.
-Emptying and changing urinary bags, as well as routine catheter care, is allowed.
+The incontinence may be due to something that can be treated (Davis et al., 2020).
+Emptying and changing urinary bags, as well as routine catheter care, are allowed.

 Devices that can help with toileting are: